Ten Things You Can Do in Your Home to Reduce Stress

 My new craft room on the third floor with vaulted ceilings, a Dreambox craft storing cabinet, a work table, and more.

-One effective approach is to create a calming environment by decluttering and organizing your space, ensuring it feels welcoming and peaceful.
+One practical approach is to create a calming environment by decluttering and organizing your space, ensuring it feels welcoming and peaceful.

-Organization can reduce stress because it creates a sense of order and control in our environment.
-When things are neat, tidy, and easy to find, it can alleviate feelings of being overwhelmed or chaotic.
+Organization can reduce stress by creating a sense of order and control in our environment.
+When things are neat, tidy, and easy to find, they can alleviate feelings of overwhelm or chaos.

-I had so much stress with everything on our third floor that I ended up redoing the entire floor.
+I was so stressed about everything on our third floor that I ended up redoing the entire floor.
 So I started with this amazing Dreambox to organize my craft supplies and didn’t stop.

-I love this area so much that I now work up on the 3rd floor every day.
+I love this area so much that I work on the 3rd floor daily.
 This is my office and crafting spot.

 What can you do to declutter?
 Get rid of items you no longer need or use.
 Clutter can contribute to feelings of stress and anxiety.
-There are so many ways and places to donate items and you know you will be helping others with your efforts.
-I held a huge sale and got rid of a lot of items we no longer needed.
+There are many ways and places to donate items, and you know you will be helping others with your efforts.
+I held a huge sale last year and got rid of many items we no longer needed.
 It was such a great relief!

 #2 Create a Relaxing Space: